comunica/Article-ISWC2023-SolidQuery/content/benchmark.md

 **Metrics**

-The most relevant performance metrics within SolidBench are the following:
+We consider the following performance metrics in SolidBench:

-- **Query execution time**: The amount of time (milliseconds) it takes between sending the query to the query engine, and obtaining the final query result.
+- **Query execution time**: Time (milliseconds) between sending the query to the engine, and obtaining the final result.
-- **Query result arrival times**: For each separate query result, the amount of time (milliseconds) between sending the query to the query engine, and obtaining that specific result.
+- **Query result arrival times**: For each result, time (milliseconds) between sending the query, and obtaining that result.
-- **HTTP requests**: For a given query execution, the number of HTTP requests the engine issued during the execution of that query.
+- **HTTP requests**: For a query, the number of HTTP requests the engine issued during its execution.
 - **Correctness**: The percentage of query results conforming to the expected query results.

 For measuring query execution and result arrival times, a warmup round with all instantiated query templates must take place first.
-To ensure that we take into account the volatile nature of the Web and the live traversal property of LTQP, the HTTP cache of the query engine must be flushed before every query execution, while this cache can still be used within the span of a single query execution.
+To ensure that we take into account the volatile nature of the Web and the live traversal property of LTQP, the HTTP cache of the query engine is flushed before every query execution, while this cache can still be used within the span of a single query execution.